Non-realizability of a triple Massey product for the algebra $\mathbb{F}_2[a,b,c]/(ab,bc)$: Introduction

 \begin{remark} One may consider other $\F_2$-algebras and ask whether they realize a non-trivial Massey product.
 Since the definition of the Massey product does not require distinct elements, we may first consider the algebra $\F_2[a]/(a^2)$ with just one generator.
 However, $\F_2[a]/(a^2)$ is zero in degree two, and hence $\langle a,a,a \rangle$ must vanish.
 The algebra $\F_2[a,b]/(ab)$ is a Boolean graded algebra in the sense of \cite[Definition 6.1]{PQ1}.
 More generally, any algebra of the form $\F_2[a_1,\ldots,a_n]/I$ where $I$ is the ideal generated by all products $a_ia_j$ for $i \ne j$ is a Boolean graded algebra.
 The algebra $\F_2[a,b]/(a^2,ab)$ is a connected sum of a dual and a Boolean graded algebra in the sense of \cite[Section 6]{PQ1}.
 All these algebras are intrinsically $A_{\infty}$-formal by \cite[Theorem 7.13]{PQ1} and do not allow for non-vanishing Massey products. \end{remark}

 We now outline the proof of Theorem \ref{thm:main_intro} and thereby describe the content of the paper.
 For the whole manuscript, we assume that all algebras and vector spaces are over $\F_2$.
+The differentials in complexes of algebras and modules, except the bar complex, raise the degree by one.
 In Section \ref{sec:HH} we recall the Hochschild cohomology of graded algebras and construct the Hochschild cohomology class $[m_3] \in \HH^{3,-1}(\Hb(\Cb))$ associated to a differential graded algebra $\Cb$.
 We note that $[m_3]$ equals the canonical class of $\Cb$ introduced by Benson--Krause--Schwede in \cite{BKS} as an obstruction for the realizability of modules over Tate cohomology.
 We then show that $\Cb$ is $A_3$-formal if and only if $[m_3]$ is zero.
 For the latter, we assume familiarity with some basic theory of $A_{\infty}$-algebras.
 In Section \ref{sec:Koszul_algebras} we recall the definition of Koszul algebras and show that $\F_2[a, b, c]/(ab, bc)$ is Koszul.
 Knowing that an algebra is Koszul simplifies the task to compute its Hochschild cohomology significantly.
 In Section \ref{sec:main_result_proof} we prove Theorem \ref{thm:computationof_HH} which states that $\HH^{3,-1}(\F_2[a, b, c]/(ab, bc)) = 0$ by computing the image and the kernel of the differential in the Hochschild complex.
 Theorem \ref{thm:computationof_HH} then implies Theorem \ref{thm:main_intro}.